 Safety ice picks are essential for any ice activity ranging from skating to snowmobiling.
 They provide an extra layer of safety and peace of mind, allowing you to enjoy your time on the ice.
 For quick and easy access, safety ice picks should always be worn around your neck.

-Purchase Ice Picks for Safety
+Best Ice Picks for Winter Survival

-Due to product shortages, it is difficult to find ice picks, let alone retractable ones.
+Due to product shortages, it was difficult to find ice picks, let alone retractable ones.
 By some miracle, we finally found some non-retractable safety ice picks, pictured above in the post.
 They are handcrafted locally and are not available online.

 Unfortunately, these ice safety picks are non-retractable, but at the end of the day, something is always better than nothing.
 We crossed this bridge in our Introduction to Snowmobiling post, where we found ice fishing safety picks from Eagle Claw.